 Working from home is a little bit different from working in the office.
 After you’ve endured the commute you spend your day in an office, normally using company kit and enjoying all of the trimmings that come with it.
-If you work for a larger company there’ll be an IT help desk and you’ll enjoy the benefit of broadband, IP phones and all those other in-office extras.
+If you work for a larger company there’ll be an IT help desk (opens in new tab) and you’ll enjoy the benefit of broadband (opens in new tab), IP phones (opens in new tab) and all those other in-office extras.
 There might even be free coffee.

 Working from home misses out most if not all of that stuff, but there’s no reason why you shouldn’t be able to enjoy office-style support even when you’re holed up in the box room or working on the kitchen table.
 What’s more, if you're working from home it’s just as important to make sure you’re covered by the same policies that safeguard you and your activities during the daily grind.